andre-alves/PHDiff/README.md

 }
 ```

-**sortedSteps(fromArray:toArray:)** calculates Inserts, Deletes and Updates in a sorted way that can be applied to the old array to transform it into the new array.
+**sortedSteps(fromArray:toArray:)** calculates Inserts, Deletes and Updates in a sorted way that can be applied to the first array to transform it into the second array.

 ```swift
 let a = ["a", "b", "c", "d"]